aaru4/mediScript/README.md

 A doctor wants to create a simple AI assistant that checks patient symptoms and recommends whether further testing is needed.

-record patient as {
+prepare patient as {

     name: "John Doe",
     age: 30

 }

-assess symptoms needs {
+diagnose symptoms needs {

     fever: true,
     cough: false,